contiki-os/contiki/cpu/x86/mm/README.md

 ------------

 The X86 port of Contiki implements a simple, lightweight form of protection domains using a pluggable framework.
-Currently, the following plugin is available:
+Currently, there are two plugins available:

  - Flat memory model with paging.
+ - Multi-segment memory model with hardware-switched segments based on Task-State Segment (TSS) structures.

-For an introduction to paging and possible ways in which it can be used, refer to the following resources:
+For an introduction to paging and TSS and possible ways in which they can be used, refer to the following resources:

  - Intel Combined Manual (Intel 64 and IA-32 Architectures Software Developer's Manual), Vol. 3, Chapter 4